ysyk2021/innovative-business-mindful-creativity-techniques-for-innovation-and-success-in-the-corporate-world/src/chapter-2-2.md

-# Strategies for Understanding the Cognitive, Behavioral, and Organizational Factors Associated with Innovation

 Innovation is a complex and multidimensional process that involves cognitive, behavioral, and organizational factors.
 To understand the science behind innovation, it is important to examine these different factors and how they interact with each other.